HisaoLabSUSTC/LtA/README.md

 - Folder **CIR_solution_sets** contains the solution sets for the Correct Identification Rate experiment.
 - Folder **Candidate_solution_sets** contains the candidate solution sets for the GAHSS experiment.
 - Folder **LtA-S** contains the single traning solution set and the learned direction vector sets based on it.
-- Folder **LtA-M** contains the modified direction vector set according to the learned direction vector sets.
+- Folder **LtA-M** contains the modified direction vector set based on the learned direction vector sets.

+This paper has been submitted to a journal for review.
+The source code of LtA will be released if the paper is published or the reviewers request.